 For many years I used a Craftsman table saw that I bought in 1976.
 As I approached retirement I decided that I wanted to do more woodworking but the table saw I had was difficult to use.
 After learning about the SawStop I showed Pam the online videos and she told me to buy one.
 I must say that I’m thrilled with the saw.
 While I feel safer using it, the SawStop makes me even more aware of safety.
 It's an amazing saw.

 After buying the jointer I realized that a planer was needed to complete my surfacing of boards and getting my stock to the needed thickness.
 In the past I just used boards in the thicknesses that were available off the shelf.
 The DeWalt 735 seemed to be very popular with woodworkers and Woodcraft had some kind of special deal at the time so I bought one through them.
 I have yet to be disappointed.
-The DeWalt stand was free with the purchase of the plainer.
-It's not shown in this photo.
+This planer has been a workhorse in my shop.

 The year before I retired I received several gift cards for Sears on Christmas Eve.
 Sears happened to have their 14” band saw on a sale that ended that day.
 The price was the lowest I'd ever seen on this band saw.
 Pam and I drove over to the closest Sears store to get the saw.
 Of course the store we went to didn’t have one in stock.
 We jumped in the van and drove to the next closest Sears store before they closed.
 I’ve found this band saw to be an excellent tool.